The Mystery Around Truffles

 A magnificent 3 ounce white truffle freshly found in Alba.

-Truffles are forms of fungal tubers that grow underground in the roots of certain trees.
-Every truffle species has their own specific set of trees and terrain they favor.
-Once upon a time, truffle hunters (or trifolau in Italian) may have used pigs with their amazing snouts to sniff out underground truffles, but the pigs tended to eat more truffles than they uncovered - they do say that pigs are smart!
+The method of hunting has also evolved.
+Once upon a time trifolau used pigs with their amazing snouts to sniff out underground truffles, but the pigs tended to eat more truffles than they uncovered, they do say that pigs are smart!
 This led for an industry switch towards dogs, specifically the Langotto breed.
 A well trained papered truffle dog in Italy can run several thousand dollars.
 But really any breed can be trained properly to become a great truffle hunter.

 A white truffle being freshly shaved over some delicious eggs